Sello Moloko: Career

 Sello was appointed as a non-executive director of the Absa Group in October 2021, with his appointment effective 1 December 2021.
 At the same time, he was appointed as chairman-designate of both Absa Group Limited and Absa Bank Limited, effective 1 April 2022.
 He replaced Wendy Lucas-Bull, who retired as the bank group's chairperson after nine consecutive years in that position.
+On 15 July 2025, Sello Mokolo resigned from his leadership positions at Absa Group and handed over those responsibilities to René van Wyk.

 Previous leadership positions in business include as co-founder and Executive Chairman of Thesele Group, an all-Black diversified investment company.
 His business experience spans over 30 years.
 He has served in the past as the CEO of Old Mutual Asset Managers.
 He has previously chaired the boards of diverse companies, including Alexander Forbes, Sibanye-Stillwater and General Reinsurance Africa.
 Sello also serves on the boards of M&G Investments and DG Capital.
 He is the former deputy CEO of Capital Alliance Asset Managers.